frealmyr/marlin-build/README.md

 ### Custom Configuration

-The included configuration is the default configuration for a `Ender 3` with a `SKR Mini E3 V2.0` aftermarket motherboard, [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3/BigTreeTech%20SKR%20Mini%20E3%202.0)
+The included configuration is the default configuration for a `Ender 3 V2` with the stock motherboard, [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3%20V2)

 You can fork this repository and adapt the configuration to suit your needs.
 The gitignore entry for `CustomConfiguration/` will ignore any changes you make withing this folder, allowing you to update the fork or contribute upstream without modifying your custom configuration.